CASA is an acronym for “Court Appointed Special Advocates”.

 - Willingness to complete necessary background checks, provide references, and participate in an interview.

-- Willingness to complete the required 30 hours of pre-service CASA Volunteer Training.
-This training series is offered four times throughout the course of the year.
+- Willingness to complete the required Pre-Service CASA Volunteer Training.
+This training series is offered multiple times a year throughout the course of the year.

 - Willingness to complete observation hours in Hardin County Family Court.